thorenscientific/documentation/docs/index.rst

    `wiki <https://wiki.analog.com/resources/eval/user-guides/>`_
    has been imported yet.

-This docs provides developers using Analog Devices products with software and documentation, including HDL interface code, software drivers, and reference project examples for FPGA connectivity.
+The System Level documentation provides developers using Analog Devices products with software and documentation, including HDL interface code, software drivers, and reference project examples for FPGA connectivity.
 It also contains user guides for some Analog Devices evaluation boards to help developers get up and running fast.